apache/airflow-site/landing-pages/site/content/en/blog/airflow-survey/index.md

 |501+   | 24|11.54%|

 The given maximum number of tasks in a single DAG was 10 000 (!).
-Number of tasks depends on the purposes of a DAG so it’s rather hard to say if users have “simple” or “complicated” workflows.
+The number of tasks depends on the purposes of a DAG, so it’s rather hard to say if users have “simple” or “complicated” workflows.

 **When onboarding new members to Airflow, what is the biggest problem?**